 Our group music classes for children ages 4 months to 6 years are designed to enhance development while introducing children to all genres of music and 20 classical and folk instruments.
 We hope to instill a love of music in all of our students and strongly believe that music can serve as a communicative medium, developmental tool, and constant companion.

 What are TLB Music classes like?

-In our weekly classes, children, parents, and caretakers enjoy an assortment of music including classical hits by great composers, children's songs everyone knows, and a selection of music from a wide variety of genres depending upon our session theme.
+In our weekly classes, children, parents, and caregivers enjoy an assortment of music including classical hits by great composers, children's songs everyone knows, and a selection of music from a wide variety of genres depending upon our session theme.
 We play Classical, Jazz, Latin, Country, Folk, Broadway, Rock, Pop and much more!